Creed, Cornwall: History

-The manor of Tybesta was the head manor of the hundred of Powder in the time of Domesday and later one of the 17 Antiqua maneria of the Duchy of Cornwall.
+Creed was an ancient parish in the Powder Hundred of Cornwall.
+The manor of Tybesta was the head manor of the hundred of Powder at the time of Domesday Book in 1086, and was later one of the seventeen Antiqua maneria of the Duchy of Cornwall.
 It included the whole of the parish of Creed and parts of other parishes.